A Curiosity Learning Labs Product

 Environmental Stewardship

 Restoring the broken world of Abakhi means restoring its ecosystems.
-Players learn cause-and-effect thinking, resource sustainability and environmental responsibility — because the world's survival depends on their choices.
+Players learn cause-and-effect thinking, resource sustainability and environmental responsibility.

 🤝